 A state-of-the-art Science Centre features 18 teaching laboratories and engages with industry and research graduates from Sydney University, to enhance learning experiences of King’s students.

-The King’s School offer a number of Scholarships, primarily to boys entering Year 7, that are dependent on high-range academic results and demonstrated leadership potential in the creative and performing arts, sport and the community.
-Short listed candidates will be chosen from those with test results in the top one per cent (Edutest Pty Ltd conducts testing on site at the School), with these candidates invited to an interview to further their application.
+The King’s School offers a number of Scholarships, primarily to boys entering Year 7, that are dependent on high-range academic results and demonstrated leadership potential in the creative and performing arts, sport and the community.
+Shortlisted candidates will be chosen from those with test results in the top one per cent (Allwell Academic Assessment Services conducts testing on-site at the School), with these candidates invited to an interview to further their application.
 They will also be assessed on their ability to contribute to the co-curricular program of the School.
-Bursaries are also awarded, largely to country applicants for boarding places, and are means tested.
+Bursaries are also awarded, largely to country applicants for boarding places, and are means-tested.

-Applications for 2021 entry can be found online through the School’s website at www.kings.edu.au, with applications open until Friday, 7 February 2020.
-Testing will be conducted on Sunday, 16 February 2020 for day students and Sunday, 23 February 2020 for boarding students.
+Applications for 2023 entry can be found online through the School’s website at www.kings.edu.au, with applications open until Friday, 4 February 2022.
+Testing will be conducted on Sunday, 13 February 2022.

 For all enquiries or questions you may have please complete the form below and one of our representatives will respond shortly.